 SAGC was founded on the basis of horticultural therapy.
 The program is dedicated to older adults and seniors with age related dementia or serious mental illness and/or substance use issues.
 The program provides opportunities for participants to reduce social isolation, improve physical strength and develop relationships among the group, ultimately assisting the participants to continue living independently in their communities.

-Along with Horticultural Therapy, the program offers arts and crafts, woodworking, board and card games, music and sing alongs.
-As well the woodworking shop and arts program produce garden paraphernalia such as bean trestles and mason bee house.
-The Saint Ann’s Garden Club is run by two staff and a number of fabulous volunteers.
+Along with Horticultural Therapy, the program offers arts and crafts, woodworking, board and card games, music and singalongs.
+As well, the woodworking shop and arts program produce garden paraphernalia such as bean trestles and mason bee houses.

 SAGC is partially funded through the Vancouver Island Health Authority.
 Other funding is found through fundraising efforts and events of Providence Farm, generous donations from the local community, grants from foundations and user fees.